About Us

 Why do you practice yoga or meditation?

-I practice because yoga brings discipline and energy in me, makes me grounded, and brings balance in my physical and mental bodies.
+Yoga brings discipline and energy into my life.
+It grounds me and brings balance to my physical and mental state.

 What benefits have you received from your practice?

-My yoga practice has helped me to make myself more disciplined, to grow my wisdom, and to build my faith on a strong foundation for my practice.
-It has also helped me to develop clarity in the body and mind.
+Yoga has helped me become more disciplined, grow my wisdom, and build a strong foundation of faith.
+It has developed clarity in both body and mind.

-I studied the Fundamental Principle of Yoga Anatomy which is important in asana practice.
+I studied the fundamental principles of Yoga Anatomy, which are important in asana practice.

 What makes your class different from "exercise" classes?